api2doc/onbon.y2.api/README.md

 ![TextualizeArea](images/textualize_result.png)

 ### DateTime Area
-The DateTimeArea displays date and time with specific patterns.
-The DateTimeArea can be resized automatically according to content without values of the size.
+The DateTimeArea displays date and time depending on specific patterns.
+The DateTimeArea will be resized automatically without width and height.
 ```java
 DateTimeArea area;